-Both the CU Anschutz Medical Campus Graduate School and the Pharmacology Ph.D.
+Both the CU Anschutz Medical Campus Graduate School and the Pharmacology and Molecular Medicine Ph.D.
 Training Programs schedule orientation sessions to help students through their first few days on campus.
-In addition, the Graduate School will require each new student to complete an online orientation session.
+In addition, the Office of Research Education will provide a broad orientation to Graduate School.
 Within the first few weeks, new students will receive a schedule to meet with each of the members of the Graduate Training Committee (GTC).
 These meetings are designed to help students to adjust to the training program, to provide an opportunity to express any concerns or difficulties that they might experience and to allow students to ask any questions that they might have.
 After meeting with all of the members of the GTC, each student will choose a member of the committee to act as his or her interim advisor.
 The selected GTC member will serve as the new student's advisor through the completion of the Preliminary Examination.